 Transfer credit will only be considered for general education courses listed in the Student Catalog.
-The applicant will be required to have an official grade report sent by the College Board demonstrating subject mastery of "3" or above on the corresponding examination before credit will be awarded.
-The applicant must indicate that they wish to request an
+The applicant will be required to have an official grade report sent by the College Board demonstrating subject

 Equal Opportunity, Discrimination, and Harassment Policy

 Galen maintains and enforces a policy of affording equal opportunity to all individuals.
 This policy prohibits Galen, its faculty, staff and other employees from discriminating against any applicant or student because of gender, race, age, color, disability, national origin, religion, or other category protected by applicable federal, state, or local law.
 This policy extends to all of Galen's programs and activities and to all aspects of Galen's relationship with its applicants and students, including admissions and access to, and treatment and employment in, Galen's programs and activities.